sarraahhh/Pneumonia-Detector/README.md

 📌 About the Project

 This is a pneumonia detection web application that allows users to upload chest X-ray images and get a diagnosis using a deep learning model.
 The system classifies the X-ray into Normal, Mild, or Severe Pneumonia based on the image analysis.
+The model has been trained to an accuracy of 80.61%

 🚀 Features